 The Irish National Land League, with Charles Stewart Parnell as president and Michael Davitt (qv) as secretary, was formed in 1879 when Anna was in Bordentown, New Jersey, visiting her mother and sisters.
 Tenant farmers were to offer a ‘fair rent’ to landlords, paying nothing if the landlord refused the offer.
 Anna and her sister Fanny (qv) worked in New York for the Famine Relief Fund.
 Davitt, when in New York, cooperated closely with Anna, and appreciated her administrative and intellectual capabilities.
 She returned to Ireland in late 1880 to witness the intensification of the campaign.
 A land act, aimed at pacification of the unrest, and a coercion act, providing for immediate imprisonment, were introduced by the government.

 Davitt, on the eve of a second period of imprisonment, proposed to the league the founding of a women's branch, similar to the Ladies’ Land League formed by Fanny Parnell in New York.
 Parnell and others in the leadership disliked the suggestion, but in the end agreed.
-Anna was summoned to take charge of the Ladies’ Land League (LLL) in Dublin, and became its organising secretary on 27 January 1881.
+Anna was summoned to take charge of the Ladies’ Land League (LLL) in Dublin, and became its organising secretary at the meeting at 39 Upper Sackville St on 31 January 1881.
 The executive included a number of young women with close connections to nationalist causes, who shared Anna's dismissal of attempts to limit their activities to philanthropy.
 She travelled throughout Ireland, encouraging resistance to unjust rents, urging men to leave women free to organise independently.
 Over 500 branches were formed and in October, when the Land League was suppressed, the LLL took sole responsibility for the continuation of the campaign.
 Highly critical of a situation – illustrated by the slogan ‘Rent at the Point of a Bayonet’ – that saw landlords receiving their rent while the league incurred legal costs, Anna condemned the policy as a ‘Great Sham’, and attempted to encourage a genuine resistance to landlordism.
 The LLL took seriously the No-Rent Manifesto issued by the imprisoned leaders of the Land League, which was aimed at pacifying Irish-American criticism, though Anna considered it had come too late.

 The LLL was proclaimed an illegal organisation in December 1881, but its members held mass meetings on 1 January.
 With the Kilmainham treaty of May 1882 the government came to an agreement with Charles Stewart Parnell to release prisoners and amend the 1881 Land Act in return for an end to the agitation.
 The women refused to continue as a charitable agency only, and bitter negotiations between themselves and the Land League leadership took place before the LLL was final dissolved on 2 August.
 Henry George, the American agrarian radical, supported the women, telling Helen Taylor, stepdaughter of John Stuart Mill, of their shabby treatment by their male colleagues.
 Anna, who had suffered a collapse through overwork and the shock of Fanny's sudden death on 19 July, was partly removed from the discussions and their outcome, but afterwards she refused ever again to speak to her brother.